SA Sumo Challenge

 Heavyweight Sumo

-All participants can use a single standard EDUCATION or COMMERCIAL LEGO kit.
+All participants can use the equivalent of a single standard EDUCATION or COMMERCIAL LEGO kit.
 This may be either NXT, EV3, Spike Prime or Robot Inventor 51515.

-Participants can only use the kits proprietary software.
-The program must be stored and run from the brick.
+• Participants can only use the kits proprietary software.

 Each robot may only use: